Last updated on 2026-02-02

 Career Options

-• Health Care Assistant: Support patients in various healthcare environments, assisting with daily activities and ensuring their comfort and safety.
+- Health Care Assistant: Provide personal care and support to patients in various healthcare settings, ensuring their comfort and well-being.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.